m-cain/mnemo/memory-bank/activeContext.md

 - Clear separation between authentication, inventory, and location services will improve maintainability
 - Regular documentation updates in the memory bank will be crucial for project continuity
 - Correct configuration of the Go module path at the project root is essential for resolving local package imports.
+- Encountered a persistent compiler error (`undefined: homeID`) in the `listItemsHandler` function in `backend/main.go` despite correct parsing and top-level import.
+This issue needs further investigation if it persists during build/testing.